Governance that supports GRTgaz’s commitments

-This committee ensures that suitable accounting methods are being used, analyses and formulates an opinion on the financial planning, assesses the efficiency and quality of internal controls, analyses risks and significant commitments, in particular with regard to provisions applying to the manager of an independent network.
+This committee ensures that suitable accounting methods are being used; analyses and formulates an opinion on the financial planning; assesses the efficiency and quality of internal controls; and analyses risks and significant commitments, in particular with regard to provisions applying to the manager of an independent network.

 The Management Committee takes decisions and arbitrates on strategic issues facing the company.

 In 2018, GRTgaz developed its governance to increase its agility and adapt to an energy sector in a state of flux.
 This new governance is based on a strengthened Management Committee and in four operational areas.

 - Directorate General - T. Trouvé, P. Duvieusart,

 - Director of Legal Affairs (DJ),